SCHEDULE 14A

 Principal Occupation For Past Five Years and Directorships

+Mr. Taylors qualifications as director include his vast financial and strategic advisory and investment experience, which included advising public companies.
 None of the organizations or corporations referenced above is a parent, subsidiary or other affiliate of Cliffs.
-If elected, each of the Nominees will be considered an independent director of Cliffs under the Company’s Corporate Governance Guidelines, under applicable NYSE listing rules and under Item 407(a) of Regulation S-K.
+If elected, each of the Nominees will be considered an independent director of Cliffs under the Companys Corporate Governance Guidelines, under applicable NYSE listing rules and under

-Each of the Nominees (other than Mr. Taylor) has entered into a nominee agreement pursuant to which Casablanca Capital has agreed to pay the costs of soliciting proxies, and to defend and indemnify him or her against, and with respect to, any losses that may be incurred by him or her in the event he or she becomes a party to litigation based on his or her nomination as a candidate for election to the Board and the solicitation of proxies in support of his or her election.
-No Nominee will receive any compensation under his or her respective nominee agreement and will not receive any compensation from Casablanca Capital or its affiliates for his or her services as a director of the Company if elected.
-If elected, the Nominees (including Mr. Taylor) will be entitled to such compensation from the Company as is consistent with the Company’s then-established practices for services of non- employee directors.
+event he or she becomes a party to litigation based on his or her nomination as a candidate for election to the Board and the solicitation of proxies in support of his or her election.
+No Nominee will receive any compensation under his or her respective nominee agreement and will not receive any

+employee directors.
 Each of the Nominees has agreed to being named as a nominee in this proxy statement and has confirmed his or her willingness to serve on the Board if elected.
-Casablanca does not expect that any of the Nominees will be unable to stand for election, but in the event that a Nominee is unable to or for good cause will not serve, the shares of Common Stock and Depositary Shares represented by the GOLD proxy card will be voted for a substitute candidate selected by Casablanca.
-If Casablanca determines to add or substitute nominees, whether because the Company expands the size of the Board subsequent to the date of this proxy statement, a Nominee is unable or unwilling to serve, or for any other reason, Casablanca will supplement this proxy statement.
+Casablanca does not expect that any of the Nominees will be unable to stand for election, but in the event that a Nominee is unable to

-As described in the Company’s Proxy Statement, the election of all six of Casablanca’s nominees may result in certain “change in control” compensation payments becoming payable to certain officers of Cliffs or directors serving on the Board.
-Such “change in control” compensation payments, as described in the Company’s Proxy Statement, are provided for below.
+the Board subsequent to the date of this proxy statement, a Nominee is unable or unwilling to serve, or for any other reason, Casablanca will supplement this proxy statement.
+As described in the Companys Proxy Statement, the election of all six of Casablancas nominees may result in certain change in control compensation payments becoming payable to certain officers of Cliffs or directors serving on the Board.
+Such change in control compensation payments, as

-Under the terms of the Participant Long-Term Incentive Grant Agreements entered into prior to September 2013, Cliffs’ named executive officers are entitled to the following benefits upon the occurrence of a change in control, regardless of whether the employment of the named executive officer is terminated:
+described in the Companys Proxy Statement, are provided for below.
+Under the terms of the Participant Long-Term Incentive Grant Agreements entered into prior to September 2013, Cliffs named executive officers are entitled to the following benefits upon the occurrence of a change in control, regardless of whether the employment of the named executive officer is

 The restrictions on the restricted shares lapse immediately; and

-Effective September 2013 upon a change in control, all future equity granted to participants will be subject to potential assumption, replacement or continuation of the award in certain circumstances in lieu of immediately vesting and payout (or immediate vesting and payout if such assumed, replaced or continued awards are not provided).
+The performance shares at the original target grant and restricted share units vest immediately.
+Effective September 2013 upon a change in control, all future equity granted to participants will be subject to potential assumption, replacement or continuation of the award in certain circumstances in lieu of immediately vesting and payout (or immediate vesting and payout if such assumed, replaced

-(1) Any one person, or more than one person acting as a group, acquires ownership of Cliffs Common Stock possessing 35 percent or more of the total voting power of Cliffs’ Common Stock or the then-outstanding shares (subject to certain exceptions);
+or continued awards are not provided).
+For this purpose, a change in control generally means the occurrence of any of the following events: (1) Any one person, or more than one person acting as a group, acquires ownership of Cliffs Common Stock possessing 35 percent or more of the total voting power of Cliffs Common Stock or the then-outstanding shares (subject to certain exceptions); (2) A majority of members of the Board is replaced by directors whose appointment or election is not endorsed by a majority of the Board prior to the date of the appointment or election; or (3) Approval by Cliffs shareholders of a complete liquidation or dissolution of Cliffs.
+13

-Acquisitions of Cliffs’ Common Stock pursuant to certain business combination or similar transactions described in Cliffs’ equity incentive plans, however, will not constitute a change in control if, generally speaking, in each case, immediately after such business transaction:
+Acquisitions of Cliffs Common Stock pursuant to certain business combination or similar transactions described in Cliffs equity incentive plans, however, will not constitute a change in control if, generally speaking, in each case, immediately after such business transaction:

-Owners of Cliffs’ Common stock immediately prior to the business transaction own more than 50 percent of the entity resulting from the business transaction in substantially the same proportions as their pre-business transaction ownership of Cliffs Common Stock;
+Owners of Cliffs Common stock immediately prior to the business transaction own more than 50 percent of the entity resulting from the business transaction in substantially the same proportions as their pre-business transaction ownership of Cliffs Common Stock;

 No one person, or more than one person acting as a group (subject to certain exceptions), owns 35 percent or more of the combined voting power of the entity resulting from the business transaction or the outstanding common shares of such resulting entity; and